microsoft/MixedRealityToolkit-Unity/Documentation/VisualThemes.md

 [`Interactable.GetDefaultInteractableStates()`](xref:Microsoft.MixedReality.Toolkit.UI.Interactable.GetDefaultInteractableStates) - creates a new States ScriptableObject with the four default state values used in the [Interactable](README_Interactable.md) component.

-[`ThemeDefinition.GetDefaultThemeDefinition<T>()`](xref:Microsoft.MixedReality.Toolkit.UI.ThemeDefinition.GetDefaultThemeDefinition) - Every Theme engine defines a default configuration with the correct properties needed for that Theme runtime type.
-This helper creates a definition for the given Theme engine type.
+[`ThemeDefinition.GetDefaultThemeDefinition<T>()`](xref:Microsoft.MixedReality.Toolkit.UI.ThemeDefinition.GetDefaultThemeDefinition) - Every Theme Engine defines a default configuration with the correct properties needed for that Theme runtime type.
+This helper creates a definition for the given Theme Engine type.

 ```csharp
 // This code example builds a Theme ScriptableObject that can be used with an Interactable component.